imranraad07/SE-Emotion-Study/README.md

   - __/crawlers__: A folder that contains the scripts we have used for data crawling.
      - githubcrawler.py: script for GitHub crawling.
  - __/data_preprocessing__: A folder that contains data preprocessing steps described in the paper section 3.2
-     - data_cleaner.py: contains implementation of the various filtering such as code filtering, url fildering, stacktrace removing, etc.
+     - data_cleaner.py: contains implementation of the various filtering such as code filtering, url filtering, stacktrace removing, etc.
      - github_modifier.py: contains implementation of dataset modifying based on functions implementing in data_cleaner.py.
  - __/data_augmentation__: A folder that contains data augmentation related scripts.
      - data_augmenter-unconstrained.py: contains implementation of Unconstrained strategy.